 Step 2.
 Application for single-day permits:

-To make use of the single-day permits you have been granted, you need to give notification and pay the corresponding fee before 23:59 of the day before you intend to drive in the low emissions zones.
+To make use of the single-day permits you have been granted, you need to give notification and pay the corresponding fee before 23:59 of the day after you have drived in the low emissions zones.
 By way of exception, if you access the zones due to a medical emergency, notification of use of a single-day permit and payment of the fee may be made within a three-day period, including the day on which you drove in the low emissions zones.

 By way of exception, if you access the zones due to a medical emergency, notification of use of a single-day permit and payment of the fee may be made within a three-day period, including the day on which you drove in the low emissions zones.